Sherm Feller: Red Sox years

 Feller served as the Fenway Park public address announcer for 26 years from 1967 until just before his death in early 1994.
 Feller was known throughout baseball for his distinct voice, which was described as slow with a gravely, measured cadence.
 Feller attributed his unique sound to the fact that he spoke without his dentures while calling a game.
 He was also known for keeping his announcements simple, typically saying the batter's uniform number, full name, position and last name when the batter would step up to the plate, such as "Number 26, Wade Boggs.
 Third base, Boggs."
 Feller was also known to generations of Red Sox fans for beginning each Red Sox home game with, "Ladies and gentlemen, boys and girls, welcome to Fenway Park."
 Even long after Feller's death, games broadcast on NESN begin with a sound clip of Feller making this announcement.

 Feller was also closely associated with Fenway Park organist John Kiley during his public address announcing career.

 Feller was known to be a particular favorite of current ESPN baseball broadcaster Jon Miller who, while serving as the Baltimore Orioles' broadcaster, often impersonated Feller, both on-air and over the Fenway Park public address system.

+In early 2026, Feller was name as an inductee to the Boston Red Sox Hall of Fame.

 Personal life

 Feller married singer and actress Judy Valentine in 1945, and took an active role in promoting and managing her career.
 Their marriage ended in divorce, and Judy subsequently remarried.
-He died suddenly at his home in Stoughton, Massachusetts of heart disease on January 27, 1994, at the age of 75.
+He died suddenly at his home in Stoughton, Massachusetts, of heart disease on January 27, 1994, at the age of 75.